AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

 }
 ```

-If we have no parameter at all we need to write empty parenthesis like this:
+If we have no parameters at all, we need to write empty parenthesis like this:

 ```JavaScript
 var greeting = () => {